tud-phi/promasens/README.md

 During the experiments, we achieve mean relative errors of 4.5%.

 ## Paper and Link
-Our work is currently under review with Soft Matter.
+Our work is has been published by the Royal Society of Chemistry in Soft Matter.

 Please cite our paper if you use our method in your work:
 ````bibtex